GioCastiglioni/CropCon/README.md

 ## 🏋️ Training

 To run experiments, please refer to `configs/train.yaml`.
 In it, in addition to some basic info about training (e.g. `finetune` for fine-tuning the encoder, `limited_label_train` to train the model on a stratified subset of labels, `num_workers`, `batch_size` and so on), there are different configs.
-We provide examples of command lines to initialize a training task on a single GPU.
+We provide an example of command lines to initialize a training task on a single GPU.

 Please note:
  - The repo adopts [hydra](https://github.com/facebookresearch/hydra), so you can easily log your experiments and overwrite parameters from the command line.
 More examples are provided later.